jgartrel/arduino-nano-avr-controller/README.md

 This is a functional diagram of how things are wired up:
 ![Functional Diagram](diagrams/avr.svg "Functional Diagram")

-Please see the [Daughter Board Module](module.md) doc for a more specific parts list and detailed instructions for building the module.

-The final project looks like this:
+Please see the [Daughter Board Module](module.md) for a more specific parts list and detailed instructions for building the module.
+The final project looks like this when completed:

 | Internal View | External View |
 |:-------------:|:-------------:|